 Alex Deschamps - Sonsino, an interaction designer, summarised the most interesting interaction projects around the theme of 'Responsible Living'.
 For students who are thinking of using new technologies in their proposals, Alex emphasised that they understand the technology properly and that the appropriate technology has been chosen for the right reasons.
 Alex would spend her £250 on a Arduino Lilypad, a microcontroller board designed for wearables and e-textiles.

-Di Mainstone is a fashion designer who designs 'artefacts' or garments for the body that are used in performance.
-Di explained her recent interest in exploring objects and garments that have a multifunctional or modular application and how her design processes were very often co-designed with collaborators from other disciplines.
 Suzanne Lee was the final speaker and she presented her BioCouture project, and outlined the current emerging field of researchers who are designing using living organisms.
 Suzanne would spend her £250 on making sure the project and the 'back story' was well communicated whether it is through good images, a website or a short film or animation, and emphasised that this was often the most overlooked area for textile and fashion designers.

 No comments: